 Planting a tree wrapped in burlap

-Removing burlap from tree roots Synthetic burlap does not decompose in soil.
+Synthetic burlap does not decompose in soil.
 Cut away synthetic and plastic burlap as far down the root ball as possible so soil along the side of the root ball is in direct contact with backfill soil.
 It is best to remove all synthetic or plastic burlap and throw it away because roots that grow through can become girdled.
 This could cause the tree to topple over or it might slowly decline as roots are completely strangled by the fabric.

 In moist climates such as in the eastern US, treated (with copper) natural burlap can be left along the sides of the root ball because it typically rots in the soil.
 However, there are reports of natural, untreated burlap as well as treated burlap not decomposing in the drier parts of the country (regions receiving less than about 20 inches of annual precipitation).
 Therefore, it may be best to completely remove the burlap in these climates.
 This may be very difficult depending on how well rooted the tree is.